• signs your cold is getting better

 Any of the above could be signs that your cold is getting more serious

 Signs Your Cold is Getting Better – Colds usually disappear within a week.
-Your symptoms will usually start to improve by day 7.
-You may still have a runny nose, congestion, and cough.
-These symptoms may last a few weeks longer than other flu symptoms.
-You may find that routine tasks become easier.
-Resting, taking over-the-counter medications, and using heat and steam to soothe your throat or open your nose may help relieve your symptoms.
+The symptoms will typically begin to improve on day 7.
+The runny nose, the congestion, and cough may still be present.
+These symptoms can take several weeks before they disappear unlike other symptoms of the flu.
+You can discover that the routine tasks are simplified.
+Taking over-the-counter drugs, having some rest, and applying the use of heat and steam to calm the throat or clear your nose might help ease your symptoms.
 It is best to see a doctor.